fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 ```

-Now, we will move to another directory, with more complex metagenomic sample.
-In this second assembly, take a look at the same files we have consulted in this section to answer the following questions :
+We will move to another directory, with more complex metagenomic sample.
+In this second assembly, take a look at the files we consulted in this section to answer the following questions :

 ```
 cd ~/UsingRayMeta/Sample_P4J7-Assembly